 Mr. Jones holds a BA in Political Science and Business Administration from Ashland University.
-He serves on the Federal Reserve Bank of St. Louis Board of Directors, where he serves as a member of its Executive Committee and Chairs the Audit Committee.
+He serves on the Federal Reserve Bank of St. Louis Board of Directors, where he is as a member of its Executive Committee and chairs the Audit Committee.

-He serves as a member of the Board of Trustees of the University of Evansville and serves on the Board of Deaconess Hospital.
-Mr. Jones serves in leadership positions for numerous other nonprofit and civic organizations.
+In addition to serving as a member of the Board of Trustees of the University of Evansville and a Board member of Deaconess Hospital, Mr. Jones was elected as a Board member for Vectren Corporation on February 2, 2011.
+Mr. Jones also serves in leadership positions for numerous other nonprofit and civic organizations.